ajsmth/tailwind-react-native/readme.md

 ### available styles

-see the plugins available here: https://github.com/ajsmth/tailwind-react-native/tree/main/cli/plugins
+see the default config here: https://github.com/ajsmth/tailwind-react-native/tree/main/lib/cli/defaultConfig - all of these fields can be overridden / extended via a tailwind.config.js file, similar to how it works with tailwindcss

 ### build a custom styles.json